Church of Mary Magdalene, Mariupol: The first Church of Mary Magdalene

 The history of the Church of Mary Magdalene begins as early as 1778, when Mariupol was not yet inhabited by Greeks and was called Pavlovsk.

 Azov Governor Vasily Chertkov, as stated in the chapter "Orthodox Churches in Mariupol" of the local historians collection "Mariupol and its environs", decided to build the main church of the city.
 It was named Mary Magdalene after Grand Duchess Maria Fedorovna, the wife of the heir to the throne of the Russian Empire, Pavel Petrovich, who later became Emperor Paul I.

 Foundations were laid and walls erected, but after the resettlement of people from the Crimean Khanate (Orthodox Greeks, Armenians and Bulgarians who were relocated by the tsarist state from the Crimea), Pavlovsk was renamed Mariupol, the new church passed to the care of the settlers and its completion was delayed.
 Upon the request of Bishop Dorotheus of Mariupol to the Ekaterinoslav State Chamber, the unfinished church was transferred to the "Little Russian nation", which completed and decorated the church at its own expense.
 Another source informs that the church was given to Ukrainians (former Cossacks) who lived in the suburbs, because they did not have their own church.

-The church was consecrated on June 4, 1791 to serve the Orthodox population and was located on Peace Avenue (Проспект Миру) where it intersects with Grecheskaya Street (Hrets'ka Street).
+The church was consecrated on June 4, 1791, to serve the Orthodox population and was located on Peace Avenue (Проспект Миру) where it intersects with Grecheskaya Street (Hretska Street).

 Peace Avenue was originally known as Bolshaya Street, but renamed several times: in 1876 to Ekaterininskaya Street, in 1917 to Republic Avenue, in 1960 to Vladimir Lenin Avenue to commemorate the 90th anniversary of his birth, and in 2016 to its current name of Peace Avenue.

 In 1811, the church in the name of Mary Magdalene was marked as a cathedral on the city plan.

 The wooden structures of the church fell into disrepair over time.
 First, the wooden bell tower was dismantled, later the iconostasis was replaced, and in 1891, the church was closed and dismantled.
 Construction technology was so imperfect at the time, that none of the churches of that era survived.

 In its place a chapel was erected in memory of the life of the heir Nikolai Alexandrovich.
 It was consecrated on May 5, 1895, but demolished in 1933, by the Soviet state, as it interfered with the construction of a double-track tramway on Republic Avenue, now called Peace Avenue (Myru Ave).